bsd/bsd-custom-donate-jekyll/README.md

 Now test!

+##Wrapper Tips

+It's best to use a minimal wrapper (no nav, clutter) and it's also best to avoid wrappers like #framework that might just add tools styles and clutter that you don't want to have to undo.
+It's also worth noting that h1-h6/p/ul/li styles used within the form markup may have to be tweaked or extended if you're using classes like .base to set font styles and sizes.

 ##Creating new templates

 At this point, you should basically have DrewT set this up for you.
 It's quick, but not yet automated or intuitive.